-90 Legislative text

-Article 22 - Requirements relating to transparency

-(i) all materially relevant data on the credit quality and performance of underlying exposures;

-STS criteria

-90. (i) all materially relevant data on the credit quality and performance of underlying exposures;
+90 Legislative text BACK TO TABLE OF CONTENTS Article 22 - Requirements relating to transparency (i) all materially relevant data on the credit quality and performance of underlying exposures; STS criteria 90.
+All materially relevant data on the credit quality and performance of underlying exposures; Verified?
+Yes PCS Comment See criterion 89 above.
+EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines

-Verified?

-PCS Comment

-Refer to criterion 89.

-EBA Final non-ABCP STS Guidelines - statements on background and rationale

-EBA Final non-ABCP STS Guidelines

-91 Ī Article 22 - Requirements relating to transparency (ii) information on events which trigger changes in the priority of payments or the replacement of any counterparties, and, in the case of a securitisation which is not an ABCP transaction, data on the cash flows generated by the underlying exposures and by the liabilities of the securitisation; STS criteria 91.
+91 Legislative text BACK TO TABL E OF CONTENTS Γ Article 22 - Requirements relating to transparency (ii) information on events which trigger changes in the priority of payments or the replacement of any counterparties, and, in the case of a securitisation which is not an ABCP transaction, data on the cash flows generated by the underlying exposures and by the liabilities of the securitisation; STS criteria 91.
 Information on events which trigger changes in the priority of payments or the replacement of any counterparties, Verified?
-Yes PCS Comment Refer to criterion 89 including and STS - Securitisation (p) EBA Final non-ABCP STS Guidelines - statements on background and rationale Ī EBA Final non-ABCP STS Guidelines
+Yes PCS Comment Refer to criterion 89 and STS - Securitisation (p) [ EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines

-92 Legislative text

-Article 22 - Requirements relating to transparency

-(ii) information on events which trigger changes in the priority of payments or the replacement of any counterparties, and, in the case of a securitisation which is not an ABCP transaction, data on the cash flows generated by the underlying exposures and by the liabilities of the securitisation;
+92 Legislative text BACK TO TABLE OF CONTENTS [ Article 22 - Requirements relating to transparency (ii) information on events which trigger changes in the priority of payments or the replacement of any counterparties, and, in the case of a securitisation which is not an ABCP transaction, data on the cash flows generated by the underlying exposures and by the liabilities of the securitisation; STS criteria 92.
+And, in the case of a securitisation which is not an ABCP transaction, data on the cash flows generated by the underlying exposures and by the liabilities of the securitisation; Verified?
+Yes PCS Comment Refer to criterion 89 above EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines

-STS criteria

-92. And, in the case of a securitisation which is not an ABCP transaction, data on the cash flows ge enerated by the underlying exposures and by the liabilities of the securitisation;

-Verified?
-Yes

-PCS Comment

-Refer to 89 above

-EBA Final non-ABCP STS Guidelines - statements on background and rationale

-EBA Final non-ABCP STS Guidelines